-The Service Enhancement Team (SET) is responsible for monitoring all aspects of the Provider Network.
+The Network/Quality Improvement and Compliance Team (NQC) is responsible for monitoring all aspects of the Provider Network.
 Our approach to performance monitoring is clinically directed and focused on the appropriateness and quality of care.
 The goal is to ensure cost-effective, high-quality care is provided to every person receiving services.
 Components of our performance monitoring system include:

 - Problem-focused studies

 - Root Cause Analysis

 - Clinical records review

 - Assessment of access and availability

 - Satisfaction surveys

 - Provider satisfaction surveys

 - Annual Site Visits

 - Quarterly informal site visits

 - Accreditation reviews

+- Monthly Training Review

-Summary reports are reviewed at monthly Performance Improvement Oversight Committee (PIOC), by the Medical Director, Executive and Leadership Teams, and Providers (when appropriate) in order to identify problems, develop resolutions, and ensure adequate follow up.
+Summary reports are reviewed at monthly Quality Improvement Steering Committee meetings (QIC), by the Medical Director, Executive and Leadership Teams, and Providers (when appropriate) in order to identify problems, develop resolutions, and ensure adequate follow up.